aletuan/daily-wisdom/README.md

 ## How it Works

-1.  **Start**: Begin your journey from the Welcome screen.
+1.  **Welcome**: Choose your preferred language (English or Vietnamese) from the Welcome screen.
+2.  **Start**: Begin your journey with the selected language.
-2.  **Context**: Select what you're focusing on (e.g., "Finding direction").
+3.  **Context**: Select what you're focusing on from a grid-based interface or write your own custom thoughts in Zen Mode.
-3.  **Emotion**: Use sliders to share how you're feeling right now.
+4.  **Emotion**: Use sliders to share how you're feeling right now.
-4.  **Wisdom**: Receive a personalized famous quote, a deep explanation of why it fits your state, and actionable steps.
+5.  **Wisdom**: Receive a personalized famous quote in your selected language, a deep explanation of why it fits your state, and actionable steps.

 ## API Costs & Privacy